swj1442291549/50BiN/README.md

 - `*.{phot_flag}{mag_type}gcat_mmag`: average brightness of each star (`index`, `ra`, `dec`, `mmag`, `mmag_err`)
 - `*.{phot_flag}{mag_type}gcat_cal.pkl`: python pickle file that contains all data

 bad frames are marked if the standard stars' deviations on those frames are larger than 3 sigma.
+Those with large fwhm are also suggested to be bad frames, which is left with the user to decide.

 ### `plotcurve`